 First, Panorays offers an efficient framework that helps collect and report crucial documentation of outsourcing arrangements, which is necessary for EBA compliance.
 Second, our automated Smart Questionnaire™ can be utilized to assess third-party security controls that consider both the demands of the EBA Guidelines and your unique relationship with each service provider.
 Finally, your vendor’s digital perimeter is evaluated through Panorays’ non-intrusive attack surface evaluation based on the analysis of externally available data.

-Learn more about how Panorays can help you and your third parties comply with the EBA Guidelines.
+Learn more about how Panorays can help you develop a third-party risk management program to comply with the EBA Guidelines.